chen-ye/dr-eds/README.md

 ### What's missing:

 - Offline mode - at that point app load all need files from Internet.
 On later stage it may become entirely offline
+- Firmware upgrade - if it is even possible, since it require some AES encryption
 - Please, feel free to add more ...

 ### Requirements: